vernonk/webdev-podcasts/README.md

 <br>A small batch series of interviews on Style Guides, hosted by Anna Debenham and Brad Frost.

 **Syntax** https://syntax.fm
-<br>A new podcast hosted by Wes Bos and Scott Tolinski.
+<br>A podcast hosted by Wes Bos and Scott Tolinski.

 **Thoughtworks** https://itunes.apple.com/us/podcast/thoughtworks/id881136697?mt=2
 <br>A community of passionate individuals whose purpose is to revolutionize software design, creation and delivery, while advocating for positive social change.